go-glx/frames/readme.md

   WithTask(
     NewTask(
       func() {
-        // try to run every 100ms
+        // try to run every frame
+        // but not more often that once in 1s
-        // but at least once in second guaranteed runtime.GC()
+        // but at least once in 10 second guaranteed runtime.GC()
         runtime.Gosched()
       },